tyoma/micro-profiler/README.md

 # Revision History

+## v1.6.616

+* Last-minute fixes of the new/changed functionality: invalid characters in 'Additional Dependencies' settings, non-Unicode paths of the profiled modules, extended logging, etc.;

 ## v1.6.615

 * Issue [#55](https://github.com/tyoma/micro-profiler/issues/55) implemented: it is now possible to enable/disable profiling on multiple projects at the same time;